 Gateways also cannot necessarily accept all payment types.
 This limits the options for the shopper, in turn sending a certain portion away.
 Prior to signing up for a processor, make sure to check what types of payment they can accommodate.
 After all, consumers are using a more diverse array of payments.

 Finally, many payment gateways have trouble processing international sales.
-Often, even if a gateway can process an international payment, it might come with much higher fees.
-If your store commonly sells to international shoppers, inquire the issue with your processor.
+Often, even if a gateway can process an international payment, it will come with much higher fees.
+If your store commonly sells to international shoppers, inquire about the issue with your processor.

 Simply put, by picking the right processor.
 Securing the gateway is not the job of the merchant.
 Instead, payment processors are responsible for a variety of security precautions: